yaswanthteja/MySQL/SQL_Questions/Readme.md

 #3 5.
 What are MySQL Database Queries?
 A query is a specific request or a question.
 One can query a database for specific information and have a record returned.

+## 5.What are MySQL “Views”?
+In MySQL, a view consists of a set of rows that is returned if a particular query is executed.
+This is also known as a ‘virtual table’.
+Views make it easy to retrieve the way of making the query available via an alias.
+The advantages of views are:

+- Simplicity
+- Security
+- Maintainability